trungviet17/Tictactoe-RL/README.md

-# TicTactoe with Reinforcement Learning
+# TicTacToe with Reinforcement Learning

 In this repository, I will implement reinforcement learning algorithms through the Tic-Tac-Toe game.
 I will use the Gymnasium library to implement the algorithms and the environment for the game.
 The algorithms I implement are for learning purposes.